-The MEL in Naval Architecture & Marine Engineering is a 12-month, full-time program that combines classroom learning and integrated hands-on training.
+The MEL in Naval Architecture & Marine Engineering is a 12-month, full-time program starting in January.

 Winter term: January to April

 This course covers topics on build strategy, shipyard layout and equipment, manufacturing techniques, outfitting and painting techniques, material properties, corrosion, welding, fatigue and composite materials.